Blaurin/SoftwarePortable/README.md

 # SoftwarePortable
-This is a software which can transfer Software and Data easily from an folder to a Flashdrive.
+This is a software which can transfer Software and Data easily from a folder to a Flashdrive.